 RB: Every AF has different ignition and explosion characteristics.
 For example dried sewage sludge, plastic wastes and wood pellets can be even more explosive than coal.
-However, while everyone knows that coal dust explodes, this behavious is not explosed of alternative factors.
+However, while everyone knows that coal dust explodes, this behaviour is not assumed of alternative fuels.